asifdxtreme/chassis-apollo-example/README.md

 Transfer rate:          14.51 [Kbytes/sec] received

 ```
 Now you can see the QPS is 101, so here we were able to change the configuration of your microservices dynamically without restarting or changing anything in your microservice. ***Awesome***

-#### Fault Tolerance

-TBD